Pbrizzy83/CS-210_Cplusplus/README.md

 #What skills from this project will be particularly transferable to other projects or course work?

-I think being able to understand, write, and edit files in different languages will be helpful.
-Seeing the similarities and differences between JAVA, Python, and C++ will be super helpful to be able to harness the advantages of each.
+I think being able to reflect on the finished code and allowing yourself the time to think of what you can do to enhance your code to be better.

 #How did you make this program maintainable, readable, and adaptable?